CSCfi/csc-user-guide/docs/apps/sofi3d.md

 [SOFI3D](https://gitlab.kit.edu/kit/gpi/ag/software/sofi3d) is an application for 3D Finite-Difference Seismic Wave Simulation.

+## Available

+These tools are available on Puhti:
+* partmodel
+* seismerge
+* snapmerge
+* sofi3D
+* sofi3D_acoustic

+## License

+SOFI3D is a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 2.0 of the License only.

 ## Usage

 The SOFI3D module is available on Puhti and can be loaded using the following command: